Phantom scalar field counterpart to Curzon-Chazy spacetime: Abstract

 \section{Abstract}

-We derive and analyze phantom scalar field counterpart to Curzon-Chazy spacetime.
-Such solution contains wormhole throat while the region inside the throat behaves like a one-directional time machine.
+We derive and analyze phantom scalar field counterpart to Curzon--Chazy spacetime.
+Such solution contains a wormhole throat while the region inside the throat behaves like a one-directional time machine.
 We describe its conformal structure and non-scalar singularity hidden inside the wormhole.
-We examine the results provided by different definitions of mass of spacetime.
+We examine the results provided by different definitions of mass of the spacetime to understand their value in the presence of phantom matter. {The electromagnetic generalization of this spacetime is as well briefly considered.}